 Moroccan people are internationally known for being very friendly and obliging.
 They can do whatever it takes to help you find your route if you are lost, give you tips and information to make your trip unforgettable, or just chat and know more about you.

-Ready to know more about Morocco culture?
+Ready to know more about the Moroccan culture?
 Here are practical information and guidelines to help you plan your trip wisely, know what to expect and learn more about how to be respectful to Moroccan local culture.

-As I mentioned earlier, Morocco is an Islamic country with Islam having a great impact on locals lifestyle.
+As I mentioned earlier, Morocco Religion is Islam, having a great impact on the locals’ lifestyle.

 The Islamic calendar follows a lunar pattern which is different from the western calendar, and because of that, religious celebrations dates change every year.
 Consequently, if you are planning on visiting Morocco, it is important to check if your scheduled dates will meet some religious celebrations.